 2.1: Comparing species richness

 To compare vascular plant species richness between the GCFR and SWAFR, geospatially-explicit occurrence records of tracheophytes from within the borders of each region were obtained from the Global Biodiversity Information Facility (GBIF; Table 1).
 For this purpose, the GCFR was treated as the area occupied by the Succulent Karoo and Fynbos Biomes (Mucina & Rutherford, 2006), while the SWAFR was treated as the area occupied by Southwest Australia Savanna, Swan Coastal Plain Scrub and Woodlands, Jarrah-Karri Forest and Shrublands, Southwest Australia Woodlands, Esperance Mallee, and Coolgardie Woodlands (Olson et al., 2001) in order to match the current delimitation of the SWAFR (Gioia & Hopper, 2017; Hopper & Gioia, 2004).
-The downloaded occurrence data were then cleaned using R (ref) and the “taxize” package (Chamberlain et al., 2016) (SI).
-Despite spatial variability in collection effort in both regions, we treat the species richness data collated here as representative of real patterns in these flora, as concluded by Cramer & Verboom (2016).
-The final number of unique species in these occurrence data obtained were 8,578 and 6,558 for the GCFR and SWAFR, respectively.
+The downloaded occurrence data were then cleaned using the “taxize” package (Chamberlain et al., 2016) in R (ref) (SI).
+Despite spatial variability in collection effort in both regions, we used raw species counts to estimate QDS-scale species richness on the basis that the application of rarefaction techniques severely distorts known richness patterns when applied to the South African flora (Cramer & Verboom, 2016).
+The final numbers of unique species thus identified as occurring in the GCFR and SWAFR, respectively, were 8,578 and 6,558.

-Using R, these cleaned species occurrence record data were collated into QDS, HDS and DS.
+Using R, the cleaned species occurrence record data were collated into QDS, HDS and DS.
 To compare species richness across equally sized areas, we only made comparisons between squares consisting of all four sub-squares (e.g. four QDS in an HDS).
 In addition, following Whittaker’s (ref) original additive decomposition of γ-diversity, we decomposed the species richness of each HDS (SHDS) and DS (SDS) into its α (“plot” richness) and β (turnover) components, using the equations

 SHDS=SQDS+TQDS